-Stephen E Verderame
+Stephen Verderame

 About

-At Cornell, I was a part of the Capra research group where I created a frontend for Caiman, a research IR and compiler for heterogeneous programming that allows independent specification of device communication, allocations, and values computed to ease design space exploration and optimization.
+In school, I was a part of the Capra research group where I created a frontend for Caiman, a research IR and compiler for heterogeneous programming that allows independent specification of device communication, allocations, and values computed to ease design space exploration and optimization.

 I also compete in XC mountain bike races (with the occasional road race) and enjoy cooking.
 I like to think of myself as a mildly competitive amateur XC racer.